2019 Albany Great Danes football team

-The 2019 Albany Great Danes football team represented the University at Albany, SUNY in the 2019 NCAA Division I FCS football season.
-They were led by Greg Gattuso, in his sixth season as head coach, and played their home games at Bob Ford Field at Tom & Mary Casey Stadium.
-The Great Danes played as members of the Colonial Athletic Association for the sixth season.
-They finished the season 9–5, 6–2 in CAA play to finish in second place.
-They received an at-large bid to the FCS Playoffs where they defeated Central Connecticut in the first round before losing in the second round to Montana State.
+The 2019 Albany Great Danes football team represented the University at Albany, SUNY as a member of the Colonial Athletic Association (CAA) during the 2019 NCAA Division I FCS football season.
+Led by sixth-year head coach Greg Gattuso, the Great Danes compiled an overall record of 9–5 with a mark of 6–2 in conference play, placing second in the CAA.
+Albany received an at-large bid to the NCAA Division I FCS Football Championship, where the Great Danes defeated Central Connecticut in the first round before losing to Montana State in the second round.
+The team played home games at Bob Ford Field at Tom & Mary Casey Stadium in Albany, New York.

-Previous season

-The Great Danes finished the 2018 season 3–8, 1–7 in CAA play to finish in last place.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Great Danes were predicted to finish in twelfth place.

 Preseason All–CAA team

 The Great Danes did not have any players selected to the preseason all-CAA team.